design-tokens/community-group/technical-reports/format/groups.md

 - The keys SHOULD be chosen such that they avoid the likelihood of a naming clash with another vendor's data.
 The [reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) is recommended for this purpose.
 - Tools that process design token files MUST preserve any extension data they do not themselves understand.
 For example, if a group contains extension data from tool A and the file containing that data is opened by tool B, then tool B MUST include the original tool A extension data whenever it saves a new design token file containing that group.

 Note that, since a group's `$extensions` only relate to that group, they do not have any effect on nested groups or tokens.
-However, if an extension author wants their extension to be inherited by nested groups or tokens like a group's `$type` is, then they MAY implement that behaviour in whatever tools support their extension.

 <aside class="example">